A visit to the Butterfly Farm is one to enjoy with family & friends.

 Children should be supervised at all times whilst browsing in the gift shop.

-Visitors may use the outdoor benches and tables in the Wildflower Garden.
-Please use the bins provided in the gardens for any rubbish.
+Visitors may use the outdoor benches and tables in the Pollinator Garden.
+Please use the general and recycling bins provided in the gardens for any rubbish.
 During term term their use could restricted as visiting schools may be using them for lunch.

 There are plenty of nearby cafés, pubs, bistros and restaurants.